jason5ng32/MyIP/README.md

 ### Using Vercel

 Click the 'Deploy to Vercel' button at the top to complete the deployment.
+Note that some features are not available on Vercel (see the environment variable section for details).

 ### Using Docker